Zhi0467/Zhi0467.github.io/_pages/about.md

 I am a PhD student at UC San Diego.

-I do research on reinforcement learning, inference, continual learning, and memory, all in the context of agents.
-I also work on machine learning theory.
+I am interested in reinforcement learning and continual learning via memory, all in the context of a general, multi-modal, and long-horizon agentic system.
+I also work on machine learning theory such as optimizers.

+To be more specific, here are some key words that I focus on:
+- working context management
+- visual reasoning
+- credit assignment
+- RL environments
+- episodic memory, and continually learn from it.

 People I've worked with
 ------